bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. Explain Drag and Drop in HTML5?
+<h3>Q. Explain Drag and Drop in HTML5?</h3>

 HTML5 drag-and-drop uses the `DOM event model` and `drag events` inherited from `mouse events`.
 A typical drag operation begins when a user selects a draggable element, drags the element to a droppable element, and then releases the dragged element.

 |Event            |Description                                                            |
 |---------------|-----------------------------------------------------------------------|